China to significantly reduce import duties on consumer goods effective from July 1st, as it is implementing a series of policy reforms.

 China’s middle class is a hugely growing proportion of its population with more and more money to spend and a per capita disposable income rise to 7.3% in 2017.
 As China’s Ministry of Commerce notes, “Consumer spending structure continued to improve, and there was a growing appetite for quality, customized products.”

-This yet another reform after the reduction of import tariffs and duties of nearly 200 consumer goods in late 2017, and the reduction of pharmaceutical import tariffs to 0% earlier this year.
+This is yet another reform after the reduction of import tariffs and duties of nearly 200 consumer goods in late 2017, and the reduction of pharmaceutical import tariffs to 0% earlier this year.
 It’s a highly optimistic development, and the rebound effect this will have on China’s stake in international trade can’t be ignored.

 The Tariff Breakdown